agisga/grpSLOPE/_posts/2016-1-27-Reproducing_figures.md

 ---
 layout: post
-title: Reproducing figures from Brzyski et. al. (2015) and Gossmann et. al. (2015)
+title: Reproducing figures from Brzyski et. al. (2015)
 ---

-In order to test whether the R package grpSLOPE functions as intended, we reproduce the simulation results from [Brzyski et. al. (2015) *Group SLOPE &mdash; adaptive selection of groups of predictors*](http://arxiv.org/abs/1511.09078) and [Gossmann et. al. (2015) *Identification of Significant Genetic Variants via SLOPE, and Its Extension to Group SLOPE*](http://dx.doi.org/10.1145/2808719.2808743).
+In order to test whether the R package grpSLOPE functions as intended, we reproduce the simulation results from [Brzyski et. al. (2015) *Group SLOPE &mdash; adaptive selection of groups of predictors*](http://arxiv.org/abs/1511.09078).
 The code is provided.

 ## Brzyski et. al. (2015) figure 1